What Are the Types of Physiotherapy Treatment for Children?

 How Does Neurological Physiotherapy Help Kids?

 Neurological physiotherapy can be very helpful for kids who have conditions that affect their brain, spine, or nerves.
-By recognizing these neurological disorders early, therapists can create fun and engaging exercises that help children improve their movement and coordination.
+By recognising these neurological disorders early, therapists can create fun and engaging exercises that help children improve their movement and coordination.

-Recognizing Neurological Disorders in Children
+Recognising Neurological Disorders in Children

 How can we tell when a child’s brain is not working quite right?
 Sometimes, children have trouble with their nervous system, which includes the brain and spinal cord.
 These problems are called neurological disorders.